 When you think about it, people don't know what they don't know about effective communication.
 That is exactly the reason to hire Laurie Brown and have her train your team.

 Improved communication leads to a variety of positive outcomes such as greater efficiency, more completed projects, and better relationships.
 Effective communication is the key to collaborative work so you can work through any struggles as a team and come out of it stronger.
 When everyone is clear of their own tasks and responsibilities, workflow runs smoothly.
 Plus, when employees feel comfortable speaking their mind and voicing their opinions, relationships improve, work ethic improves, and productivity increases.
 Non-verbal effective communication skills are just as important as verbal communication skills.
 Active listening supports work culture, boosts relationships, and makes employees more effective.
 Good listening ensures departments work well internally and with other departments as well.
 This is vital for ensuring people feel heard and acknowledged.

 "I cannot tell you how thankful I am that you came to be the person we chose to conduct our staff training, throughout the years, we've provided professional development opportunities to our caregivers.
 Your presentation is, by far, the best we have experienced!
 You utilize all of your strengths in the presentation— your humor, compassion and vision are what make you so successful in what you do!"

 —TAMMY KARMON, The Curious Kids Program

 The importance of effective communication is undeniable.
-If your team needs to communicate better, work with Laurie to facilitate proven training to improve how your employees relate to each other.
-Her programs interactive and packed with superb content to get your people engaged.
+If your team is experiencing communication challenges and needs to communicate better, work with Laurie to facilitate proven training to improve how your employees relate to each other.
+Her programs are interactive and packed with superb content to get your people engaged.
 She adds just the right amount of humor to keep the team energized and focused.
-Laurie’s program for effective communication in the workplace is perfect for breakout sessions or in-house training.
+Laurie's program for effective communication in the workplace is perfect for breakout sessions or in-house training.